SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 ### How does Google compare to Microsoft?

 I interned as a PM at Microsoft before working at Google.
-I can't say I'm an expert at Microsoft, but I'll share a few of my initial insights.
+I can't say I'm an expert at Microsoft, but I'll share a few of my broad insights.

 Google is pretty bottom-up in that even a junior PM can propose an idea and run with it if it gets approval.
 That said, you have to align your ideas with what higher-ups are worrying about -- if you can align your idea with higher-ups' pain points, you can often get approval.
 So even junior PMs can think about strategy.
-At Microsoft, I found that higher-up PMs tend to think of what the product will be (strategy) and delegate the design of individual components to more junior PMs.
-Microsoft PMs do a lot of execution (from my admittedly limited experience), while Google PMs get more of a mix of strategy and execution.
-Microsoft higher-ups own the solution, while Google higher-ups own the problems.
+At Microsoft, I found that higher-up PMs tend to think of what the product will be (strategy) and delegate the design of individual components to more junior PMs. **Microsoft PMs do a lot of execution (from my admittedly limited experience), while Google PMs get more of a mix of strategy and execution.
+Microsoft higher-ups own the solution, while Google higher-ups own the problems.**

+Another big difference is how PMs interact with engineers.
+Microsoft is PM-centric in that PMs make a lot of decisions.
+At Microsoft, I'd work with business and legal and engineering to come up with a 20-plus page product specification that laid out everything from each word on the page to detailed mockups to accessibility and security considerations.
+Then we'd hand off the completed "spec" to the engineers, who would go implement it without much further interaction with us.
+At Google, product specs are one or two pages and highlight the gist of the idea.
+The details are hashed out by other folks: engineers have to decide on and implement the technical design, UI people make the mocks, and so on. **Microsoft PMs decide exactly what the product will be, while Google PMs decide the "big idea" and clear the way for others to hash out the details.**

+Again, these are sweeping generalizations based on my limited experience.
+There's no substitute for working somewhere!

 ### How can I prepare for an Associate Product Manager (APM) interview?